 Given our long-term view, we remain confident that we will meet and exceed the 4.0% real rate of return over the 75-year period of the Chief Actuary’s projection.

 The CPP Fund is expected to grow significantly for decades to come.
-Canada’s Chief Actuary estimates the CPP Fund will grow to approximately $340 billion by 2022 and to more than $1 trillion by 2045.
+The Chief Actuary projects that the CPP Fund will grow to approximately $300 billion by 2020 and over $500 billion by 2030.
 By focusing on our mandate to maximize long-term investment returns to the CPP Fund, the CPP Investment Board will help the plan to keep its pension promise to Canadians.

 Our benchmark is the CPP Reference Portfolio, which comprises a group of broad market indices that embody the long-term investment objectives and associated risk that were envisioned by the CPP stewards at the time of the CPP reforms in 1997.
 This model portfolio is approved by the board of directors for accountability and measurement purposes only and does not act as a target portfolio for the actual CPP Fund.
 We seek to generate value-added returns above this benchmark over the long term.